Cross Stitch Patterns from Fine Art by Scarlet Quince

 of Most Beautiful Things. - Charles Ede.

-See AND001 for a smaller version (fewer stitches, slightly less detail) of this pattern.
+See AND001 for a smaller version (fewer stitches, slightly less detail) of this pattern, or compare them side by side.
 (Pre-Raphaelite, 1869)

 Giuseppe Arcimboldo